JonathanMEdwards/subtext10/doc/language.md

 check csv~ =? (series{0} & 1 & 2 & 3)
 ```

-Recall that the extra result of a `do` block is a record, and the extra result of a `try` block is a choice.
-The extra result of a `repeat` block is a series, with each item containing the extra result of an iteration of the block.
-The statement `extra ~value` declares the result of the block to be the numeric value from the prior call to `match-number?()`.
-So the extra result of the entire `repeat` is a series of matched numbers.
+Recall that the export of a `do` block is a record, and the export of a `try` block is a choice.
+The export of a `repeat` block is a series, with each item containing the export of an iteration of the block.
+The statement `export ~value` exports the numeric value from the prior call to `match-number?()`.
+So the export of the entire `repeat` is a series of matched numbers.

 ### Scanning